 Many CLD practitioners are involved in community development and community engagement activities.
 Organisations should consider how these activities continue within the protection levels of the strategic framework.

 A useful guide for community development work has been developed by the Scottish Community Development Centre (SCDC).

 It is also recognised that many CLD providers are leading efforts in supporting the most vulnerable people within Scotland’s communities.

 Organisations, such as Volunteer Scotland and SCVO, have published information and guidance for volunteers.
 In addition, Volunteer Scotland run training webinars to support volunteers’ wellbeing (such as mental health) and you can listen to volunteering stories on their Radio V podcasts.
 Information to help people in local communities can also be found on the Ready Scotland website.

 Helpful resources to support the wellbeing of volunteers and others are also available from Lifelines Scotland.
 Lifelines is a resource for volunteers and others, including managers, and explains what protects individuals in their work or volunteering role and how they can stay well, cope with stress and boost their resilience.
 It also has information on how to be a supportive colleague and where to access advice should individuals or their families need more help.

 Apprenticeships, training and placement providers

 Apprentices can return to work at the same time as their co-workers.
-For specific concerns regarding the safe return to work for apprentices, there is information and support on the Skills Development Scotland website and apprentices can speak to an advisor directly on 0800 917 8000.
+For specific concerns regarding the safe return to work for apprentices, read the information and support and apprentices can speak to an advisor directly on 0800 917 8000.

 If you would like to provide feedback or have any questions related to this guidance please email Elisha.Fisher@gov.scot